olson-sean-k/nym/README.md

 ## Disclaimer

-Nym is provided as is with no warranty.
-At the time of writing, Nym is highly experimental and likely has many bugs.
+Nym is provided as is and with **no** warranty.
+At the time of writing, Nym is experimental and likely has bugs.
 Data loss may occur. **Use at your own risk.**

 [repository]: https://github.com/olson-sean-k/nym